The Insurance and Reinsurance Law Review: Sweden

 - possess adequate liability insurance;

-- not employ as members of the management and any deputies thereof those that have a criminal record for financial crime – they must have proven good care in financial affairs (in addition, they must possess sufficient knowledge and competence to be part of the management in an entity conducting insurance distribution activities and, in general, be considered suitable to conduct such business);
+- not employ as members of the management and any deputies thereof those that have a criminal record for financial crime – they must have proven good care in financial affairs (in addition, they must possess sufficient knowledge and competence to be part of the management in an entity conducting insurance distribution activities and, in general, be considered suitable to conduct such activities);

 - ensure that employees carrying out insurance and reinsurance distribution activities on its behalf comply with the requirements in points (a) to (d) of the previous list applying to individuals; and